afonsobarros/reactnd-mobile-flashcards/README.md

 This is an assessment project for Udacity's [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019), developed by [React Training](https://reacttraining.com).

-This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 ## Table of Contents

 * [Available Scripts](#available-scripts)